 Anyone who’s tried to tackle lawn care in a blustery, wet spring knows that nothing can create lawn and mowing problems like heavy rain.
 Standing water, mud, and long, damp grasses provide less-than-ideal conditions for pulling out the mower.
-But it’s necessary because heavy rain can cause an equally heavy growth cycle—and growth that eventually needs to be cut down.
+But it’s necessary because heavy rain can cause an equally heavy growth cycle.
+And of course, growth eventually needs to be cut down.

-Ideally, you should wait until the lawn has dried out before you mow.
-This doesn’t mean it has to be bone dry and all moisture is gone—it simply means that if you can see water on the lawn or on the grass blades, you may want to wait until it’s absorbed before you mow.
+Ideally, you should wait until your lawn has dried out before you mow.
+This doesn’t mean it has to be bone dry and all moisture is gone.
+It simply means that if you can see water on the lawn or on the grass blades, you may want to wait until it’s absorbed before you mow.

 Regardless of how wet the grass is, set the blades to the highest setting.
 This will help you avoid clogging and keep your machine in good repair.
-This may mean that you’ll have to mow more often than you’re used to, but your lawn—and your lawn mower—will thank you for it.
+This may mean that you’ll have to mow more often than you’re used to.
+However, your lawn—and your lawn mower—will thank you for it.

 A lawn that has been waterlogged or is showing signs of flooding is a lawn you want to walk on as little as possible.
 Too much foot traffic could tamp the blades down and draw the mud up—two things that are likely to make the lawn worse rather than better.
 Limit the amount of foot traffic and use a walk-behind mower or zero-turn mower that allows you to get the job done more efficiently.